zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 3)	If this is the first connection to this URL from the workstation or browser type, it will prompt you to confirm secure connection.
 This is due to JDE Trial Edition using a temporary SSL Certificate for security.
-Click ***Advanced*** and then ***Add Exception*** to confirm that the connection is trusted
+Click ***Advanced*** and then ***Add Exception*** to confirm that the connection is trusted.

 **Note:** Message and Security differ from browser to browser.
-This example is from a Mozilla Firefox browser
+This example is from a Mozilla Firefox browser.

 **Note:** If this Trial Edition is for long-term usage, it is recommended that you replace the temporary SSL Certificate with a real SSL Certificate
     ![](./images/5.3.png " ")